Kiichi747/migrate-to-VSTS/Install_TFS-Integration-Tools_in_VirtualBox/install.md

 ## Create VM

-* Create VM:
-	- run: `vagrant init mwrock/Windows2012R2` <!-- this box comes with VS pre-installed which simplifies connection to VSTS -->
-> TODO: amend Vagrant file to use 4Gb of memory
+* Review Vagrant file that contains all required settings
-	- run: `vagrant up`
+* Run VM: `vagrant up`
-* Run Oracle VM VirtualBox Manager and start the VM
 * Login to VM using standard username and password: *vagrant*